Go to the U of M home page

 Upcoming Exhibit: The Scopes Trial Centennial

-This year, the Law Library and Riesenfeld Center will celebrate the 100th anniversary of the Scopes "Monkey" Trial, a contest that remains one of the most storied courtroom dramas in American history.
-Dubbed at the time "the trial of the century," the case drew intense national attention and its legacy is still felt today.
+This year, the Law Library and Riesenfeld Center will celebrate the 100th anniversary of the Scopes "Monkey" Trial, which remains one of the most storied courtroom dramas in American history.
+Dubbed at the time "the trial of the century," the case drew intense national attention and its legacy still has impact today.
 The trial pitted a Tennessee law that prohibited the public school teaching of Darwinian evolution against the First Amendment.
 The legal battle involved several of the most famous lawyers and political figures of the day, including Clarence Darrow and William Jennings Bryan, prominent heavyweights who provided counsel to the defense and prosecution, respectively.
-At the center of the trial was the young high school teacher, John T. Scopes, who was willing to be indicted for violating the law and test the constitutional issues that it raised.
+At the center of the trial was the young high school teacher, John T. Scopes, who was willing to be indicted for violating the law in order to test the constitutional issues that it raised.

 Among the lawyers who shaped the trial, Clarence Darrow occupies a special place at the University of Minnesota Law Library and Riesenfeld Center, which holds more than 1,000 letters to and from the legendary defense attorney, as well as case materials, speeches, writings and other material about Darrow's life and career.
 The Darrow Collection at the Riesenfeld Center, and the Darrow Digital Collection showcasing these holdings, provides a rich trove of letters, books, and printed debates related to the Scopes Trial, together with briefs from Scopes's appeal case, expert witness statements, and many other treasures from the Center's collections.

-His cartoons portraying the anxieties of modern life were popular in the early to mid-20th century, and he was known for several syndicated comics appearing across the country.
+His cartoons portraying the anxieties of modern life were popular in the early to mid-20th century, and he was known for several syndicated comics that appeared across the country.

 Popular music was another beneficiary of the Scopes Trial.
 The 1920s shellac record, pictured here, features “The John T. Scopes Trial” by Vernon Dalhart (1883-1953) with the refrain, “the old religion’s better after all.”
 Dalhart was one of country music’s first major recording artists, who recorded on Thomas Edison’s label.
 His music, featuring vivid storytelling, marked the beginning of country music's commercial rise in the 1920s, drawing on folk and bluegrass traditions.
 In similar fashion, Billy Rose and Clarence Gaskill’s “You Can’t Make a Monkey Out of Me” (1925), made light of Darwinism with lines like: “there's no chimpanzee in my pedigree, and you can't make a monkey of me.”
-The songs took to the airwaves and could be sung at school and religious gatherings.
+The songs took to the airwaves and enjoyed public appeal.

 - Ryan Greenwood, Curator of Rare Books and Special Collections